Tydax/the-giant-plant-eater/content/posts/scrambled-tofu.md

 author: Graham

 ---
 _This is super easy and quick to make.
 It is great for a brunch dish or adding to a stir-fried rice dish.
-You need a few ingredients and frying pan and you can quickly pull things together._
+You just need a few ingredients and frying pan and you can quickly pull things together._

 _Serves: 1-2_